microsoft/fluent-ui-react/specs/Link.md

 ### Fluent UI Link props

-Fluent does not currently have a `Link` component implementation.
+Fluent UI does not currently have a `Link` component implementation.

 ### Conversion process from Fabric 7 to Fluent UI Link